karagenit/history/README.md

 ### Cron job

-To make things easier, I set up a cron job to automatically run the `save.sh` script periodically (in my case, once every other hour).
+To make things easier, I set up a cron job to automatically run the `save.sh` script periodically (in my case, once every hour).
 The crontab entry looks like:

 ```
 0 * * * * /path/to/directory/save.sh